tainacan/tainacan/src/readme.txt

 4. Add items described by your metadata
 5. Set up your item as a file, link or text and attach many types of documents
 6. Browse your collections with a faceted search interface
-7. Navigate through rich filtering interface
+7. Navigate through the rich filtering interface
 8. Explore more with Advanced Search
 9. Set up Taxonomies to be used across your repository
 10. Bulk edit as many items as you need quickly